 - Deep Learning: Deep Learning is a subset of machine learning.
 The key idea behind deep learning is the use of neural networks with many layers (hence "deep") to analyze various forms of data.
 Deep learning has been instrumental in achieving state-of-the-art results in many AI tasks, such as image recognition, speech recognition, and natural language processing.

-- Generative AI: Generative AI uses its knowledge of what it has learned through ML and Deep Learning to create new content (text, images, music) similar to how humans do.
+- Generative AI: Generative AI (also known as GenAI) uses its knowledge of what it has learned through ML and Deep Learning to create new content (text, images, music) similar to how humans do.
 Generative AI is what we will focus on in this blog series as it is generative AI that can make you so much more productive.
 Generative AI saves you time by creating for example customized images for your infographic, a detailed project plan for your ambassador program, an engagement plan for rolling out MFA, a business plan for increasing the size of your team, or computer-based training with real human actors and in any language you want.
 However, this is also the same technology that cyber threat actors use to create deepfakes and highly customized email and phone call social engineering attacks.

 - Large Language Models (LLM): LLM is a type of generative AI designed and trained to understand and generate human languages.
 LLM’s can create written content, answer questions, translate materials and more.
-To put it all together, ChatGPT is a type of LLM, which is a type of generative AI, which is based on deep learning, which is a type of Machine Learning.
+To put it all together, ChatGPT is a type of LLM, which is a type of generative AI, which is based on deep learning, which is a type of machine learning.